Are Micro-influencers The Next Step In Your Marketing Campaign?

 Target Audience and Niche

 Target and niche audiences are also critical to consider when deciding between a micro or celebrity influencer.
 While celebrities have a more significant following and, therefore, a greater reach – this reach is not necessarily right for your product.
 A celebrity’s promotion is more likely to be spread across the world, across different ages, genders, and audiences.
 On the other hand, micro-influencers have a much smaller, niche market focused on a specific area of interest.
 The followers of micro-influencers are also much more likely to be focused locally.
 If you are an Australian brand looking to promote within Australia only, there is no point in using a celebrity influencer to promote your brand throughout the world.
-Public relations agencies in Sydney, Australia like Piccolo PR can help you build awareness for new products or events locally while focusing on unique strategies using influencers as well as digital and social media strategies.
+Public relations agencies in Melbourne, Australia like Piccolo PR can help you build awareness for new products or events locally while focusing on unique strategies using influencers as well as digital and social media strategies.
 It is much more beneficial to select a micro-influencer whose followers all live somewhat locally and represent your target audience.
 This is the same with niche markets – celebrities are more likely to have a broad audience, while micro-influencers will have a specific focus.
 If you are a brand that sells a niche product, it will be a lot more practical to promote this through a micro-influencer representing your target audience.

 So, Are Micro-influencers The Next Step In Your Marketing Campaign?